NeuroML/Documentation/source/Userdocs/Software/jNeuroML.md

 (jneuroml:docs)=
 ## Documentation

-Information on usage of the command line application can be found with the -h option:
+Information on usage of the `jnml` command line application can be found with the -h option:

 ```{code-block} console
 jnml -h